-The choice enshrined in the Articles of Association to provide for such a large number of Independent Directors reflects the great value that the Bank recognises to the role played by such Directors and helps to ensure a composition of the Committees within the Board of Directors that is in line with the best international practices.
+The choice enshrined in the Articles of Association to provide for such a large number of Independent Directors reflects the great value that the Bank recognises to the role played by such Directors and helps to ensure a composition of the Board Committees that is in line with the best international practices.
 In particular, both the Management Control Committee and the Committee for Transactions with Related Parties and Associated Entities are entirely composed of Independent Directors, whereas the majority of independent members is provided for the other Committees.
 In addition, according to the Articles of Association, the chairmanship of the Committees is always entrusted to Independent Directors.

-3.P.2.
-3.C.1.
-3.C.4.
 Upon acceptance of the office, 14 Directors declared that they met the independence requirements laid down by the Articles of Association.
 The Board of Directors proceeded to verify the independence requirements following the appointment of the 14 Directors concerned, thereby announcing the outcome of the assessment in a press release.
-This assessment was renewed positively at the time of the approval of this Report (26 February 2019), based on the specific statements made by the parties concerned, the information available to the Bank, as well as the criteria adopted by the Board, and updated in December 2018, to evaluate the relevance of the financial, professional and commercial relations entertained by the directors with the Intesa Sanpaolo Group.
-These criteria take into account the size and relevance of any equity investment or credit relations and the credit rating associated with such relations, as well as the size of any professional and commercial relations with the Group and the impact thereof within the scope of the overall relations entertained by the Director or a subject linked to same.
+This assessment was renewed positively at the time of the approval of this Report, based on the statements made by the parties concerned, the information available to the Bank, as well as the criteria adopted by the Board and updated in December 2018, to evaluate the relevance of the financial, professional and commercial relations entertained by the directors with the Intesa Sanpaolo Group.